Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
 The mass of hydrogen, for example, is 1.6726d-24 g.

-One needs files in the simulation: 1) @cnt3-3p7Ca.f03: Molecular dynamics simulation code,
+One needs files in the simulation: 1) @cnt3em_03Aa.f03: Molecular dynamics simulation code,
-2) param_em3p7_Ca.h: Common parameters of this simulation,
+2) param_em3p7_Aa.h: Common parameters of this simulation,
-3) Cntemp_config.STARTC: configuring parameters,
+3) Cntemp_config.STARAC: configuring parameters,
 4) p_config_ss.xyz_D150 and P135 of pellet electrons: H, C and Au ions and electrons.
 The program is written in Fortran 2003/Fortran 2008 (write format in the same line) and MPI of Ver.3 for parallelization.

-Previously upto 2019, the proper version was created with @cnt3em_03Aa.f03 for the paper in Ref.1 CPC 2019.
-For better version with elavorated energies, smoothing and parallelization, the simulation code has been made as @a_cnt3-3p7Ca.f03.

 The description of each subroutine and important lines of @a_cnt3-3p8Ca.f03 and @3ddisppC.f03 (to be shown later), is written as comments of the simulation code and post-processing programs.